 A conclusion of thoughts

-No matter what big decision you have to make right now or no matter what you are feeling at present; there is a healthy option and path for you to take.
+No matter what big decision you have to make right now or no matter what you are feeling at present; there is a healthy option for what to do when you don’t know what to do.
 Although that final choice is yours, I truly hope this article and Meaningful Paths as a whole can help you create a safe space to explore why you feel the way that you do and how to find values, meaning and purpose within your situation to aid you in making the right choice for you.
 It is often our early appraisal of a situation that starts our negative or positive thinking patterns.
 It is important when faced with a change or big decision to pause and assess the positives and negatives from this situation.
 It is also important to become more aware of what is really happening and what our minds projection of a plausibly false negative future might be resulting in our anxieties.
 Choose to be happy, act based on compassion and kindness, grow your social circle, help other people, increase your skill sets and practice becoming more present minded.
 From these foundations you will create stronger foundations and a safer space for your future choices in life.

 Wishing you health and well-being.